dstar55/100-words-design-patterns-java/README.md

 ```
 $  cd /src/main/java/com/hundredwordsgof/iterator
 ```

+* Structure

+The Iterator defines an interface for accessing and traversing elements.
+The ConcreteIterator implements the Iterator interface, keeps track of the current position in the traversal of the aggregate.
+The Aggregate defines an interface for creating an Iterator object.
+The ConcreteAgregate class implements the Iterator creation interface to return an instance of the proper ConcreteIterator.

 * Known uses
   * All implementations of [java.util.Iterator](https://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html)
   * All implementations of [java.util.Enumeration](https://docs.oracle.com/javase/8/docs/api/java/util/Enumeration.html)

 ##### <a id="Mediator"></a>Mediator

 * Motivation

 Imagine that we need to develop a flight simulator.
 Our flight simulator will have base artifacts, like airport and aircraft.